Emmanuel Church’s COVID-19 Response Updates

 Dear church family,

-Today we wanted to announce our plans for re-opening our church facilities for indoor worship gatherings beginning this Sunday, May 31.
-In preparing this plan the leaders of the church have spent a great deal of time talking to one another, researching the underlying challenges related to re-opening, reading and processing guidelines from various health organizations, and interacting with a number of our members on various concerns.
+As we gather for indoor worship services this summer, we wanted to provide you with a detailed sketch of our plans and protocols in light of COVID-19.
+In preparing this plan the leaders of the church have spent a great deal of time talking to one another, researching the underlying challenges related to gathering, reading and processing guidelines from various health organizations, and interacting with a number of our members on various concerns.
 Know that the plan we’re presenting below has been prepared with a great deal of thought, prayer, input, and dialogue.
 We recognize that there are lots of opinions out there about how churches should handle this situation.
 We also acknowledge no one’s preferences will be perfectly met by this plan.
 However, we view this as a good opportunity for us to apply Paul’s words in Philippians 2:3-4,

 “Do nothing from selfish ambition or conceit, but in humility count others more significant than yourselves.
 Let each of you look not only to his own interests, but also to the interests of others.”

-- Entrance into the building will be exclusively through the doors under the carport
+- Entrance into the building will be exclusively through the doors under the portico.

 - The 10:30am worship service will be a socially-distanced service.
 We have a plan for seating that will allow for a distance of roughly six feet between families.
-This will allow for a capacity of approximately 125 people in the sanctuary.
+This will allow for a capacity of approximately 130 people in the sanctuary.
 When you are ready to enter the sanctuary, you will be greeted by an usher who will escort you and your family to your seat.
-For this first week, seating in the sanctuary will be on a first come first serve basis.

-- If we reach the 125 person capacity in the sanctuary, we will then make use of an overflow room downstairs in the fellowship hall.
-We will have chairs set up at a safe social distance and will have the audio of the service piped into the fellowship hall.
-We are exploring the possibility of making video of the service available as well, but it may take us a couple of weeks to set this up.
+- If we reach the 130 person capacity in the sanctuary, we will then make use of an overflow room in the chapel just down the hall from the sanctuary.
+We will have chairs set up at a safe social distance and will have a video stream of the service piped into the chapel

 - We are requesting that members wear face-masks while indoors.
 We recognize that there are lots of different opinions about face-masks and their relative usefulness.
 We are not seeking to endorse any particular political or medical perspective by requesting the use of masks.
 The reason we're requesting that members wear face-masks is particularly to accommodate those who presently feel unsafe in the building if most people are not wearing masks.
 We believe this is a good way to communicate to others our regard for them and our desire to preserve the health and safety of the most vulnerable among us.
 We have good reason to believe that by requesting the use of masks under phase 2, this will make our church more hospitable to the elderly, those who are more vulnerable to the virus, and those who might visit our church during this time.
 We recognize some may have legitimate reasons for not wearing a face-mask, so we are not strictly requiring that you do so, but if you are not wearing a face-mask we do ask that you plan on sitting toward the back of the sanctuary during the service.
 If you don't have a face mask, a one-time use disposable face-mask can be provided for you by the ushers.